 The censors of the 1950s adhered to a long, long list of rules as to what could not be portrayed.
 Sexual acts and frontal nudity were forbidden, of course, but also—among other things—allk issing, hugging, caressing, obscene or lascivious or suggestive gestures or facial expressions, and all body hair south of the nape of… View Article

-30th Apr 2021 – 20th Aug 2021 @ 11:00 am – 9:00 pm – The exhibition consists of photographic portraits which served as reference images for his famed homoerotic drawings.
-These photographs were confined to Tom of Finland’s home studio and darkroom, displaying them elsewhere would have risked a prison sentence, as homosexuality was criminalized and classified as a mental disorder in his native Finland at […]
+30th Apr 2021 – 19th Aug 2021 @ 11:00 am – 9:00 pm – Visitors to New York City museums, art fairs, and art galleries will now be required to show proof of vaccination starting 17th August 2021.
+The exhibition consists of photographic portraits which served as reference images for his famed homoerotic drawings.
+These photographs were confined to Tom of Finland’s home studio and darkroom, displaying […]

 As a new exhibition of Tom of Finland’s photographs opens, Miss Rosen examines this relatively unexplored side to the hugely influential artist’s work “Tom never thought that anything other than his finished drawings would be of interest or value to the public and his collector base,” president of Tom of Finland Foundation… View Article